 - Braakmann N, Waqas M, Wildman J. Are immigrants in favour of immigration?
 Evidence from England and Wales.
 BE Journal of Economic Analysis & Policy 2017, (ePub ahead of Print).

-- Wildman J, McMeekin P, Grieve E, Briggs A. Economic evaluation of integrated new technologies for health and social care: suggestions for policy makers, users and evaluators.
-Social Science and Medicine 2016, epub ahead of print.
+- Wildman J, McMeekin P, Grieve E, Briggs A. Economic evaluation of integrated new technologies for health and social care: Suggestions for policy makers, users and evaluators.
+Social Science and Medicine 2016, 169, 141-148.

 - Mason H, van Exel J, Baker R, Brouwer W, Donaldson C, Donaldson C, Baker R, Mason H, Pennington M, Bell S, Jones-Lee M, Wildman J, Lancsar E, Robinson A, Bacon P, Olsen JA, Gyrd-Hansen D, Kjaer T, Beck M, Nielsen JS, Persson U, Bergman A, Protiere C, Moatti JP, Luchini S, Pinto Prades JL, Mataria A, Khatib R, Jaralla Y, Brouwer W, van Exel J, Topor-Madry R, Kozierkiewicz A, Poznanski D, Kocot E, Gulacsi L, Pentek M, Kharroubi S, Manca A, Shackley P. From representing views to representativeness of views: Illustrating a new (Q2S) approach in the context of health care priority setting in nine European countries.
 Social Science and Medicine 2016, 166, 205-213.